 - Advocate the needs of clients to a variety of services such as WA Housing, Centrelink, WA Mental Health Services and Family and Community Services.

 - Assist clients to improve daily living skills such as budgeting, drug and alcohol awareness and confidence building skills.

 - Maintain confidentiality in all aspects of record keeping.

-- Records all data on clients as required by Mawarnkarra.
+- Record all data on clients as required by Mawarnkarra

 3. Program responsibilities: